 In contrast, with a PayFac, the customer will almost certainly interact directly with the individual sub-merchant, and in some cases may not even know that a PayFac is involved in the transaction.
 This means that, while the PayFac processes the payment, any questions or complaints about the purchase will be dealt with by the sub-merchant.

-So, if a merchant is building a brand and it’s important that they have a direct relationship with their customer, working with a PayFac is probably the way to go.
+So, if a merchant is building a brand and must have a direct relationship with their customer, working with a PayFac is probably the way to go.
 On the other hand, if they’re dropshipping third-party goods, a marketplace could be their most suitable option.

 Learn more: PayFac vs ISO: which one to choose for your business?

-Massive technological leaps have made it easier than ever for software providers to explore new opportunities and expand their offering, such as becoming a PayFac as a service.
-Below we break down the key benefits of the PayFac model for software providers:
+Massive technological leaps have made it easier than ever for software providers to explore new opportunities and expand their offerings, such as becoming a PayFac as a service.
+Below we break down the key benefits of the PayFac model for software providers.

 Our Integrated Platforms solution makes it easier than ever to leverage the payment facilitator model.
-It’s fully customisable, highly scalable, and comes with built in compliance tools to cover every necessary regulation.
+It’s fully customizable, highly scalable, and comes with built-in compliance tools to cover every necessary regulation.

 With Checkout.com, you can: